 THE FIRST TIMER’S GUIDE TO ZOZOBRA

 Zozobra Newbie?
 Get ready for Santa Fe’s hottest party!
 One of New Mexico’s most enduring icons, Zozobra was created in 1924 by legendary artist Will Shuster and is now set ablaze annually by the Santa Fe Kiwanis Club.
-The Next Burning of Zozobra takes place on the Friday before Labor Day, Friday, September 03, 2021 and it’s the best way to shake off the gloom of a these truly unprecedented times.
+The Next Burning of Zozobra takes place on the Friday before Labor Day, Friday, September 01, 2023 and it’s the very best way to shake off the whatever has been bothering you.

 Who is Zozobra?

 What’s this gloomy guy’s backstory?
 An empty-headed monster, out to wreak havoc whenever and wherever he can, Santa Fe’s biggest trouble-maker gladly takes the blame––or rather the credit––for everything that goes wrong in life.
 Zozobra, whose name comes from a Spanish expression meaning “the gloomy one,” has a fascinating history worth discovering, and any Santa Fesino has tales to share of this local outlaw’s dastardly deeds.
-But for now, let’s take you right into the heart of the action.
+But for now, let’s take you right into the heart of this famous New Mexico event.

 The When and The Where of Zozobra

 First things first.
-In a big reveal, Zozobra is introduced to his loyal fans at the annual ZozoFest, a free all-things-Zozobra online event with a virtual art gallery exhibit of amazing Zozobra-themed art from Friday August 13 through Tuesday, September 8, 2020, after Zozobra has burned away all the gloom.
+In a big reveal, Zozobra is introduced to his loyal fans at the annual ZozoFest, a free all-things-Zozobra event with a virtual art gallery exhibit of amazing Zozobra-themed art, taking place from August 25-27, 2023.

 Seen in pieces, with Zozobra’s massive head looking out over the gargantuan torso full of all things gloomy –– divorce papers, report cards, pink slips –– it’s all gone in there –– the old grouch doesn’t seem quite so threatening.
 But just you wait until the main event!

-The Burning of Zozobra takes place annually on the Friday of Labor Day weekend at Fort Marcy Park in downtown Santa Fe, New Mexico, next occurring on Friday, September 03, 2021.
-Burn time is scheduled for 9:20 p.m.
+The Burning of Zozobra takes place annually on the Friday of Labor Day weekend at Fort Marcy Park in downtown Santa Fe, New Mexico, next occurring on Friday, September 01, 2023.
+The Zozobra Show starts at 9:10 p.m., weather permitting.
 Weather conditions may require an earlier or later start time, but Zozobra is a rain or shine event and will burn regardless of the elements!

 Still have questions?
 Check out the FAQ.